mksaraf/kubernetes-lab-tutorial/content/oscp-basics.md

 hello-world-service   172.30.42.123   <none>        9000/TCP   5m
 ```

 The service will act as an internal load balancer in order to proxy the connections it receives from the clients toward the pods bound to the service.
 The service also provide a name resolution for the associated pods.
 For example, in the case above, the hello pods can be reached by other pods in the same namespace by the name ``hello-world-service`` instead of the address:port ``172.30.42.123:9000``.
-This is very useful when we need to link different applications.

 ## Create a replica controller
 A Replica Controller ensures that a specified number of pod *"replicas"* are running at any time.
 In other words, a Replica Controller makes sure that a pod or set of pods are always up and available.
 If there are too many pods, it will kill some; if there are too few, it will start more.